-The Pandora 3 way Esquire pickup took its inspiration from my desire to fix a problem.
+The Pandora 3 way Esquire pickup took its inspiration from me wanting to fix a problem.

-I’ve never been happy with the switching options given on the Fender Esquire so I came up with a plan.
+I’ve never been happy with the switching options given on the Fender Esquire.

-So in the middle position it’s an Esquire pickup, one way it’s less than that (I’m calling it ‘Gold Foil’ though it isn’t).
+In the middle position it’s an Esquire pickup.
+One way it’s less than that (I’m calling it ‘Gold Foil’ though it isn’t).
 The other way it’s more – my Cruel Mistress pickup.
 This gives 3 distinct tones going from jangly rhythm to fat lead without losing the distinctive Esquire/Telecaster character.

-Then, of course, I realized that the main use for this wouldn’t be in Fender Esquires but in single pickup builds.
-The single pickup movement is getting bigger and this is the perfect tool to give those guitars extra versatility while still using a single Tele style bridge pickup.
+Then, of course, I realized that the main use for my Pandora design wouldn’t be in Fender Esquires.
+It’s ideal in single pickup builds.
+The single pickup movement is getting bigger.
+This is the perfect tool to give those guitars extra versatility while still using a single Tele style bridge pickup.

 Pandora 3 way Esquire sounds great with a 500KOhm volume pot or to get the most out of it I recommend this wiring diagram: